erickmeikoki/endevaourai/README.md

 ---

-Developed as a prototype for manufacturing trade document automation.
+Developed as a prototype for manufacturing trade document automation.# endevaourai